waocats/crabgo/src/doc/contrib/src/design.md

 # Design Principles

-The purpose of Cargo is to formalize a canonical Rust workflow, by automating the standard tasks associated with distributing software.
-Cargo simplifies structuring a new project, adding dependencies, writing and running unit tests, and more.
+The purpose of Crabgo is to formalize a canonical Rust workflow, by automating the standard tasks associated with distributing software.
+Crabgo simplifies structuring a new project, adding dependencies, writing and running unit tests, and more.

-Cargo is not intended to be a general-purpose build tool.
+Crabgo is not intended to be a general-purpose build tool.
 Ideally, it should be easy to integrate it within another build tool, though admittedly that is not as seamless as desired.